 Can a student receive credit for attending an event after the cutoff deadline?

 No, to receive full credit, you needed to attend your first event for each core course before the mid-semester cut-off.
-Fall 2019 mid-semester cutoff date.
-For Fall 2020, the cut-off is Oct.
-23.
+Spring 2021 mid-semester cutoff date is cut-off is March 19.